skellis46/finger-pointing-moon/case-for-support.md

 4. _The Un/knowable Body_ exhibition (also detailed in Development Plan) (DEV)
 5. Scholarly article on epistemic proxies (RES)
 6. Lexicon of epistemological "findings and failures", published online (RES)
-7. Video essay that collates and articulates key concerns/findings of entire research project (RES)
+7. Desktop documentary / video essay that collates and articulates key concerns/findings of entire research project (RES)
 8. Two series of 8 episodes of podcast (DEV): Series 1: limits of knowledge; Series 2: limits of language
 9. Initiate and support Discourse forum (see Development Plan) (DEV)
 10. Three curated talks online (micro-conferences) that emerge from key topics on Discourse Forum site (RES)